conan-io/docs/extending/sanitizers.rst

         undefined_sanitizer: [None, True]

 Then, you can add different sanitizers calling, for example, to ``conan install ..
--s address_sanitizer=True -s undefined_sanitizer=True``
+-s compiler.address_sanitizer=True -s compiler.undefined_sanitizer=True``

 Passing the information to the compiler or build system
 -------------------------------------------------------

-Here again, we have multiple choices to pass this information about sanitizers to the compiler or build system.
+Here again, we have multiple choices to pass sanitizers information to the compiler or build system.

 Using from custom profiles
 ##########################

-It is possible to have different custom profiles defining the compiler sanitizer option and environment variables to inject that information to the compiler and passing them to Conan commands.
+It is possible to have different custom profiles defining the compiler sanitizer option and environment variables to inject that information to the compiler, and then passing those profiles to Conan commands.
 An example of this would be a profile like:

 .. code-block:: text
    :caption: *address_sanitizer_profile*